adamrmoss/edu-basic/docs/edu-basic-language.md

 ### COLOR Statement

-The `COLOR` statement sets the foreground and/or background color for subsequent text output.
+The `COLOR` statement sets the foreground and/or background color for both text and graphics operations.

 **Syntax:**
 ```